One crew member missing after U.S. military chopper crashes off Yemen

-A U.S. military Black Hawk helicopter crashed off the southern coast of Yemen while training its crew, leaving one service member missing, officials said.
+A U.S. military Black Hawk helicopter crashed about 20 miles from the southern coast of Yemen while training its crew, leaving one service member missing, officials said.

 Five others aboard the aircraft were rescued, officials said in a statement issued by U.S. Central Command.